swswsw/resource_access/doc/whitepaper.md

 ## Backgrounds

-A number of cryptocurrencies have come online with staking rewards.  eg.
+A number of cryptocurrencies have come online with staking rewards, such as Tezos, Cosmos, EOS, etc.

 payment was the hopeful killer app.  or the thing that will bring mass adoption.  players: bitpay.  coinbase provides merchant solutions.

-payment tis difficult to crack due to networking effect within the system.  for example, it is very difficult to change the last-mile point-of-sale devices to accept new payment.
+payment is difficult to crack due to networking effect within the system.  for example, it is very difficult to change the last-mile point-of-sale devices to accept new payment.
 Integration, staff training, could all take a lot of work.

 Moreover, cryptocurrency users often expect the cryptocurrency to raise in value, which makes holding easier than paying.  and this increase the pain-of-paying